 Tyrone Mings’ moment of madness hands Aston Villa first Champions League loss

+Tyrone Mings’ moment of madness inflicts first Champions League loss on Aston Villa

-Mings gave away a penalty in the 1-0 defeat at Club Brugge.
+Club Brugge 1-0 Aston Villa: Mings gave away a penalty with an error of judgement that cost Villa the game

 Your support helps us to tell the story